ucsd-admissions/excellerator/README.md

 #### $post_type

-_(string) (optional)_ If you supply a post type slug, the form will appear underneath that post type's admin menu, and all imported posts will default to that post type unless your $map says otherwise.
+_(string) (optional)_ If you supply a post type slug, the form will appear underneath that post type's admin menu, and all imported posts will default to that post type unless your $map instructs otherwise.

 #### $title

-_(string) (optional)_ A custom title for the upload page.
+_(string) (optional)_ A custom title for the upload page, applied to both the form header and menu label.

 #### $slug

-_(string) (optional)_ In the rare case that you have more than one Excellerator form attached to a given post type (or more than one form _not_ attached to a post type), a unique slug is required so the system can tell the forms -- and the spreadsheets upload through them -- apart.
+_(string) (optional)_ If you have more than one Excellerator form attached to a given post type (or more than one form _not_ attached to a post type), a unique slug is required so the system can tell the forms -- and the spreadsheets upload through them -- apart.

 ### Return Values